eafit-apolo/apolo-user-tools/CONTRIBUTING.md

    * One of our team members in Apolo will review your contribution and send you feedback, if everything is in order we will deploy it on the cluster and make it available to all our users.

 #### **Did you find a bug?**
    * Send us an email to <apolo@eafit.edu.co> with a brief description of the bug and how to replicate it.
-We will reach as soon as possible.
+We will reach you as soon as possible.
    * If you want to suggest a solution, open a new github pull request with the patch.
 Ensure the PR description clearly describes the problem and solution.
 Please follow the instruction for submitting changes.

 #### **Did you fix whitespace, format code, or make a purely cosmetic patch?**